karlolesonche/PVsyst_Seattle_Residential_Project/README.md

 This is an example of using PVsyst 7.4 to design a solar panel system at a site in Seattle Washington.

-The PDF has the default report from PVsyst.
+The two PDFs contain the default report from PVsyst and a personally assembled document recording the analysis involved in the design process.
 The .docx file has a detailed description of the site, simulation methodogoly, and design decisions.

 A few topics analyzed and discussed include within the project include: